-Tibor Tolnay Chairman of the Supervisory Board Chairman & CEO Magyar Építők Zrt.
+Tibor Tolnay Chairman of the Supervisory Board Chairman & CEO Magyar Építő Zrt.

-Tibor Tolnay (59) graduated from the Budapest University of Technology with a degree in architecture and received a second degree from the Budapest University of Economics.
-In 1992 he was appointed CEO of Magyar Építők Rt.
-He has been Chairman of OTP Bank's Supervisory Board since 1992.
-He has been a member of the Audit Committee since 27 April 2007.
+Tibor Tolnay (61) graduated from the Budapest University of Technology with a degree in civil engineering and then in economic engineering, and subsequently received a degree in economics from the Budapest University of Economics.
+In 1994 he was appointed Chairman & CEO of Magyar Építő Rt.
+He has been Chairman of OTP Bank's Supervisory Board since 1999.
+He was a member of the Audit Committee between 27 April 2007 and 29 April 2011.

-As of 31 December 2009 he held no ordinary OTP shares.
+As of 31 December 2011 he held 54 ordinary OTP shares.

-Dr. Gábor Horváth
+Dr. Gábor Horváth Deputy Chairman of the Supervisory Board Lawyer